-The UK has a long history of making world-class video games, with over 2,000 companies across the full spectrum of games technologies – from console, mobile and PC, to fast-developing sectors such as VR/AR and Artificial Intelligence.
+The UK has a long history of making world-class video games, with over 2,300 companies across the full spectrum of games technologies – from console, mobile and PC, to fast-developing sectors such as VR/AR and Artificial Intelligence employing over 47,000 people.

 The UK Government provides support to companies in the sector.
-For example, the UK Games Fund has spent £5m helping 70 studios since 2014 and the Video Games Tax Relief has supported approximately 480 productions.
+For example, the UK Games Fund has a value of funded projects at £5.7m since 2015 and the Video Games Tax Relief has supported 1,375 claims and the subsequent productions.

 A German global independent developer, marketer and publisher of interactive entertainment software, the company specialises in strategy and simulation games, including ‘Sins of a Solar Empire’ and the ‘Tropico’ series.